 Launch Thunderbird.
 Right click on "Local Folders" and select "Settings".
 Now you can see "Local directory" for your "Account Settings".

 Something like this:

 (You need to have allowed "Show hidden files, folders, and drives)

 Quit Thunderbird.
 Navigate to your "Local Folders" directory in an explorer and drag and drop your mbox files in there.

 Restart Thunderbird, and you should see the mailbox in your Local Folders list.

 This guide explains how to open, find and extract emails from .pst files and .ost files with portable PST Viewer.

 Email messages contain numerous metadata fields (MAPI properties) that can be useful for digital forensic analysis of emails.
-This article will explore a few basic methods on how to gather and analyze data related to an email investigation and forensic analysis.
+This article explore a few methods on how to gather and analyze data related to email investigation and forensic analysis.